-Retailers and wholesalers must apply for a tobacco licence to sell tobacco and non-tobacco smoking products in NSW.
+Retailers and wholesalers must have a licence to sell tobacco and non-tobacco smoking products in NSW.

 NSW's tobacco licensing scheme commenced on 1 July 2025.
-The three-month transitional period for the scheme has now ended.
-Unless they have applied for a licence before or on 1 October 2025, tobacco retailers and wholesalers must have a licence to sell tobacco and non-tobacco smoking products in NSW.
+Tobacco retailers and wholesalers must have a licence to sell tobacco and non-tobacco smoking products in NSW, unless they applied for a licence on or before 1 October 2025 and their application has not yet been decided.

 In NSW, vaping goods can only be purchased from pharmacies for therapeutic use.
 Pharmacies do not need a tobacco licence to sell vaping products.
 It is illegal for all other retailers such as tobacconists, supermarkets, and convenience stores to sell any type of vaping good, regardless of its nicotine content.
 Significant penalties apply.